jenmcquade/rubix-demos/README.md

 ## Objective
 - A demonstration playground of CSS animations and object interactions for importing and reviewing three-dimensional React components rendered to the DOM
-- An import and viewing tool for 3D HTML5/CSS objects
+- An import and viewing tool for 3D HTML5/CSS objects into React projects
 - A demonstration of feature management using a Git repository
 - A sampling of transcriptions to cross-platform Mobile Native toolkits using React Native.
 - A sampling of menu-driven DOM elelement interactions with Social Network APIs.
 - A sampling of keyboard-driven and visually-impaired device targeting interactions

-# To run this app from the included React dev server
+# To run this app in Development Mode from Browsersync proxied into Webpack Dev Server
 - Install Node with NPM: https://www.npmjs.com/get-npm
 - Run this in the pulled directory:

 * `npm install`
-* `npm start`
+* To start the App, run `npm start` (listens on port 8080)
+* To start the InstaProxy server, run `npm run start:igproxy` (listens on port 3000)

 - Runs the app in development mode; scripts are bundled but not compressed
 - Automatically opens http://localhost:8080 to view the app in the browser.

+# To run this app in Production Mode from the included Express server
+- Install Node with NPM: https://www.npmjs.com/get-npm
+- Run this in the pulled directory:

+* `npm install`
+* `npm run build`
+* `npm run start:prod`

+- Runs the app in production mode, from the generated `build` folder; files are compressed and source mapped.
+- Open http://localhost:80 to view the app in the browser.

 ## Hot Module Replacement with WebPack and React
 Hot Module Replacement (HMR) comes as part of the development bundle of scripts.
 If you save a React component, the change will be compiled and injected into the DOM without a full page refresh, when using Webpack Dev Server.

 ## Webpack Dev Server with Browsersync
 When running `npm start` a browser session will be opened to *http://localhost:8080*.
-This is a BrowserSync proxy address that opens Webpack Dev Server runnning on *http://localhost:3000*.
+This is a BrowserSync proxy address that opens Webpack Dev Server runnning on *http://localhost:3002*.
 BrowserSync administration can be accessed from *http://localhost:3001*.
 - More info about BrowserSync is available here: https://browsersync.io/

 ## Currently In Progress
-- As of 1/15/18
+- As of 2/7/18
-* `git checkout -b feature_menu_perspective`
+* `git checkout -b feature_docker`
 * Running `npm install` is suggested if you have previously cloned from the master branch.

 ## This project has many dependencies
 Open project.json and you'll notice that there are several listed dependencies that will be downloaded when you run `npm install`.
 Some packages are currently implemented and some are listed now, in preparation for further work.
-By installing them now, you save yourself quirks of having to run `npm install` after pulling down the latest updates.
+By installing them now, you may save yourself quirks of having to run `npm install` after pulling down the latest updates.
 See the "Currently in Progress" section above to determine if running `npm install` is suggested.

 ## This Project contains Babel and ESLint ReactJS configurations
 My preferred IDE for React development is Visual Studio Code.
 There are several plugins native to Visual Studio Code that can assist you in identifying bugs or issues with code style.  *This project uses double spaces* instead of tabs, which is consistent with React lint modules.

 ## Origins
 CodePen examples were produces the first week of 2018.